privacysandbox/aggregation-service/docs/debugging.md

 ### Privacy Budget Service Errors

-When aggregation is performed in debug mode, the privacy budget is still consumed.
-If the budget is available and consumed successfully, the return code and message in the case of success are the same as in a non-debug run.
+When aggregation is performed in debug mode, the privacy budget is **not** consumed.
+Furthermore, budget will not be checked while running in debug mode -- even if budget is not available, the summary report will still be generated successfully.
+See the section below for the possible return codes in the getJob API response.

-Otherwise, a summary report will still be generated.
-A custom return code and a corresponding return message will be present in the getJob API response indicating if budget errors would occur for this aggregation in a non-debug run.

 #### Debug Mode Aggregation Outcomes